Exact linesearch limited-memory quasi-Newton methods for minimizing a quadratic function: Numerical results

-In this section we give numerical results for solving randomly generated quadratic optimization problems on the form (\ref{eq:QP}).
-Our framework is a MATLAB implementation where the arising systems of linear equations were solved by MATLAB's built in solver.
-We refer to Gill and Leonard~\cite{GilLeo01, GilLeo03} for a more detailed update and solve of the reduced systems.
-The Hessians were symmetric positive definite and the condition number corresponding to the problems with $n=40$, $200$-$300$ and $1000$ variables were in the order of $10^2$-$10^3$ respectively $10^4$ and $10^5$.
-All figures correspond to representative results from approximately 100 simulations.
-Convergence for a member in the proposed class of quasi-Newton methods (\ref{eq:BMuP}) in Proposition~\ref{prop:genHuangQP}, here denoted by MuP, is shown in Figure~\ref{fig:MuPwPCGexact}.
+The purpose of the first part is partly to illustrate the difference between quasi-Newton-like methods and PCG to give an indication of the round-off error effects.
+Convergence for a member in the class of quasi-Newton Hessian approximations in (\ref{eq:BMuP}) of Proposition~\ref{prop:genHuangQP}, here denoted by \texttt{MuP}, is shown in Figure~\ref{fig:MuPwPCGexact}.
 The figure also contains the convergence of the BFGS method and PCG in both finite and exact arithmetic, all with $B_0 = I$.
 In this study we consider exact arithmetic PCG as the original but with 512 digits precision.
 The parameters of (\ref{eq:BMuP}) were chosen as follows, $\varphi_k= 0$ for all $k$ and where $\xi_i^{(k)}$, $i = 0, \dots, k-1$, are normally distributed random variables and $ \rho_i^B$, $i = 0, \dots, k-1$, are the quantities corresponding to the secant condition.
 Note that the scaling of $\rho_i^{(k)}$, $i= 0, \dots, k-1$, are randomly changed for every $k$.